Other Income: Form 1040 Line 6 and Schedule 1

 How to Report Other Income

-Other income goes on line 21 of your Form 1040 tax return.
-The IRS requires that you list “type and amount” here and enter the total.
+The IRS requires that you list “type and amount” on line 21 of Schedule 1 and enter the total.
 If you were paid $40 for performing jury duty, enter $40 and “jury duty.”
 If you have many sources of other income during the course of the year, enter the total and attach a statement to your tax return that itemizes what sources of income contributed to that total.

 NOTE: Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and is not a substitute for tax advice.